mklabs/taurox-beastmen-mod/readme.md

-# Beastmen Children of Chaos
+# Taurox Beastmen

 Beta.

 This mod implements a new Beastmen faction for the Mortal Empires campaign: the Children of Chaos.

-Headed by either Taurox the Brass bull, lead the ruthless herds of Beastmen, dedicated to the spreading of your will to all lands of the Old World and beyond.
+Headed by Taurox the Brass bull, lead the ruthless herds of Beastmen, dedicated to the spreading of your will to all lands of the Old World and beyond.